Home > Library > Research Methodology > How to Conduct Surveys – Guide with Examples

 • A group of people in public places

-• Customers or employs a specific company
+• Customers or employees of a specific company

 • A group of people based on their age, gender, and profession, etc.